-The California Nutrition Incentive Program (CNIP) was established by Assembly Bill 1321 (Chapter 442, Statutes of 2015) to encourage the purchase and consumption of healthy, California-grown fresh fruits and vegetables by nutrition benefit clients.
-Housed within the Office of Farm to Fork, the program will provide monetary incentives for the purchase of California grown fruits and vegetables at Certified Farmers’ Markets and small businesses.
+The California Nutrition Incentive Program (CNIP) was established by Assembly Bill 1321 (Chapter 442, Statutes of 2015) to encourage the purchase and consumption of healthy, California-grown fresh fruits, vegetables, and nuts by nutrition benefit clients.
+Housed within the Office of Farm to Fork, the program provides monetary incentives for the purchase of California grown fruits and vegetables at Certified Farmers Markets and small businesses.

 The California Nutrition Incentive Program is made possible through a robust public-private funding structure—including a federal Food Insecurity Nutrition Incentive grant, state general funds, Supplemental Nutrition Assistance Program Education SNAP-Ed (the federally funded nutrition education program for SNAP and SNAP eligible consumers) funds, and local partner support, including private donations, grants and in-kind contributions.